MicrosoftDocs/xamarin-docs/docs/ios/platform/index.md

 ---
-title: "Platform Features"
+title: "iOS Platform Features"
-description: "Documents in this section cover features specific to iOS." ms.prod: xamarin ms.assetid: 9F6A27E5-8A87-ADE2-D1EF-5684E7B8C999 ms.technology: xamarin-ios
+description: "This document links to various guides that describe features introduced in various versions of iOS, and other iOS platform features." ms.prod: xamarin ms.assetid: 9F6A27E5-8A87-ADE2-D1EF-5684E7B8C999 ms.technology: xamarin-ios